MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

-When attempting to resolve a scheme-free destination into a URI, an HTTP client SHOULD attempt to resolve an HTTPSSVC record for both "http", and "https" schemes.
+When attempting to resolve a scheme-free destination into a URI, an HTTP client SHOULD attempt to resolve an HTTPSSVC record for both "http" and "https" schemes.
 (This requires two lookups only if the destination contains an explicit port number.)
 If either lookup finds an HTTPSSVC RR, the client SHOULD set the scheme to "https".